 How does payout aggregation work across multiple Funded Sim accounts?

-Can I have multiple TradeDay accounts with different drawdown variants?
+Can I have multiple TradeDay accounts with different routes?

 Yes.
-The drawdown variant (Intraday Trailing, EOD Trailing, Static) is chosen per account at signup, so within your six-slot cap you can mix variants, for example, two Intraday TMD evaluations, one EOD TMD Funded Sim, and a Static Funded Live.
-The mix is operationally fine as long as each account is operated under its own variant's rules.
+Each account picks its own route and trailing type at signup, so within your six-slot cap you can mix freely, for example two Quick Pay evaluations (one Intraday trailing, one EOD), one Quick Pay Funded Sim on EOD, and one Fast Pass account (EOD only).
+The mix is operationally fine as long as each account is operated under its own route's rules.

 Can I use different sizes ($50K, $100K, $150K) across my TradeDay accounts?